-One believes that books are problematic in that they present so many varying and often contradictory viewpoints.
-They leave the reader confused.
+One believes that books are problematic in how they present so many varying and often contradictory viewpoints.
+This leaves the reader confused.
 Another believes that books themselves are not important, rather what matters is the information that the best of them contain: reflections of life and the world at large.
 A third character insists that those who study literature stay off the metaphorical pedestal—they are merely receptacles for the knowledge they carry.
-Either way, the novel reminds us that knowledge is nothing without experience, and that lessons are learned more ways than one.
+Either way, the novel reminds us that without literature, we’d be stuck between a rock and a hard, bookless place.

 In Fahrenheit 451, the content of books does not matter; the process of reading and thinking does.